Home At Last™ FAQs

 I already have a home, can I purchase another one with Home At Last™ Down Payment Assistance?

-Yes, of course you can!
-As long as the property you are purchasing will be occupied as your primary residence and you meet normal underwriting requirements for the type of loan you will be getting (FHA, VA, USDA RD, Conventional).
+Yes, you can!
+As long as the new property you are purchasing will be occupied as your primary residence, and you meet normal underwriting requirements for the type of loan you will be getting (FHA, VA, USDA, or Conventional).

 Can Home At Last™ run out of funds?

 The Home At Last™ Down Payment Assistance never runs out of funding!
 The Mortgage Credit Certificate program is funded by Private Activity Bonds, so funding is dependent on the amount of transfers we receive each year.

 How much do I need to make to be able to qualify?

 While we don’t have a minimum income requirement, you will be required to have sufficient repayment income to qualify for a suitable home, as well as meet other standard loan requirements.
 Home At Last™ loans are not subsidized, so if you have very low income, you may want to call USDA Rural Development at (775) 887-1222 to ask about the subsidized Direct loan program.